 Exact match keyword search returns keywords that include your searched phrase in exact word order.
 This search option produces the fewest keyword ideas.
 It works best with very simple head terms.

 An exact match search for the keyword “saving money” produces keyword ideas like “dave ramsey saving money” and “what are the benefits of saving money in an rrsp” (a good one for my Canadian readers).

 Related Keyword Search (LSI Keywords)

-The related keyword search option is a new feature that SEMrush is still refining.
-This feature is an option for finding LSI keywords.
+The related keyword search option is an option for finding LSI keywords.
 Personally, I don’t use this feature much.
 I have other means for finding LSI keywords that I will touch on in another article.
 You can actually find quality LSI keywords within the broad match search results.
 Just make sure that the keywords truly relate to your topic.

 LSI stands for latent semantic indexing.
 LSI keywords are keywords that Google has found to be closely related to the focus keyword or topic of a web page.
 An LSI keyword could be a synonym of the keyword/topic or other words that are typically associated with a certain keyword or topic.

 A related keyword search for the keyword “money tips” produces keyword ideas like “how to live frugally and save money” and “dave ramsey financial advice” (boy, Dave Ramsey is a popular dude).

 Power Tip: Use LSI keywords to find good secondary keywords for your blog articles and good SEO-rich words to add to your meta title.

 It’s a good idea to make content that helps people at all levels of the sales funnel — top, middle or bottom.
 But big SEO and conversion results happen when you produce content with buyer keywords that connect with the intent of the searcher/reader.